Want to learn new ways to make extra money?

-I don’t even know how that’s possible, but if this sounds like you, know that you’re not the only one apparently.
+I don’t even know how that’s possible, but if this sounds like you, know that you’re not the only one.

-If you’re struggling to put money away each money you may benefit from avoiding these 5 common savings pitfalls:
+If you’re struggling to put money away each month, you may benefit from avoiding these 5 common savings pitfalls.

-1. The “Oh, That’ll Never Happen to Me” Mindset
+1. The “That Will Never Happen to Me” Mindset

 I think we all do this to some extent.
 The problem with this line of thinking though is that:

-- B) when you have less than $1,000 in savings, it doesn’t even take that much to completely derail you.
+- When you have less than $1,000 in savings, it doesn’t take much to financially derail you.

 2. People Have Forgotten the Value of Budgeting

-But without having a firm grasp on your monthly inflows and outflows, it’s damn near impossible to come up with extra money each month to save.
-I’ve been there before so I’m speaking from experience; it’s a place you really don’t want to be.
-You absolutely need to have a budget, no matter what.
+But without having a firm grasp on your monthly inflow and outflow, it’s almost impossible consistently stash money into your savings.
+I’ve been there before so I’m speaking from experience (and it’s a place you really don’t want to be).

-3. Credit Cards Make it Too Easy Not to Save
+3. Credit Cards Make it Easy Not to Save